 What will I learn?

-Each unit describes what you must be able to demonstrate and can competently do on production.
-Being competent means that you can do a task to a skilful level, understand why it is done that way and usually are able to solve problems associated with the role.
+There are 10 units to complete, each unit listed below describes what you must be able to demonstrate and competently achieve on production.
+Being competent means that you can do a task to a skilled level, understand why it is done that way and solve associated problems.

 |Contribute to good working relationships|